 According to our study, the validity of sign-in-wraps are generally less likely to be upheld by courts, compared to clickwrap agreements.
 This is because courts have a harder time determining that a user affirmatively manifested assent to the agreement when the primary purpose of the button the user clicked was not acceptance of the website’s terms, but rather performance of a completely separate action (i.e., signing in, signing up, logging in, or registering).
 As a result, the enforceability of sign-in-wrap agreements depends on the design and layout of the webpage, as well as the language that indicates that the user is entering into an agreement.

 Courts are less likely to find dual-purpose buttons valid (than single-purpose)

 Sign-in-wrap agreements utilize a “dual purpose” button.
 This means the user clicks a button to perform a specified task (such as logging in, signing up, registering, or signing in) and is notified that by clicking the button to perform that task, the user is also agreeing to the terms.

 In these cases, performance of the task is the primary purpose of the button, not user assent to the contract.
 Instead, user assent to the contract terms is a secondary purpose of the button.
 Our study shows that courts are less inclined to find that clicking a dual purpose button creates a valid contract because user assent to the contract is not the primary purpose of the button.
 In these cases, courts look to the design and layout of the screen to decide whether the user was afforded sufficient notice of the contract’s existence.

-Learn more about the validity of other forms of online contracts and their win/loss factors by reading the Clickthrough Litigation Trends white paper!
+Learn more about the validity of other forms of online contracts and their win/loss factors by downloading and reading the full Clickthrough Litigation Trends white paper!